 - Poetry We accept submissions related to language and/or literacy education of up to four (4) poems in a single word or text (.doc, .rtf, or .txt) document.
 Poems do not have to be on separate pages.
 Please single space (unless spacing is part of the poem) and put your name and email address on the first page.
 Spoken poetry in mp3 format may also be submitted along with the written text.

 - Art We accept submissions related to language and/or literacy education of up to four (4) works of art (photos, drawings, paintings, etc.) in .jpeg, .tiff, .gif, or .png formats.

 The review board aims to respond to submissions within 6-8 weeks.
 No one should submit new work until a decision on the previous submission is received.
 We regret that we are not able to give feedback on individual submissions.

-In submitting poetry and/or artwork to the Journal of Language and Literacy Education (JoLLE@UGA), you agree to the following terms of publication, which must be acknowledged via email:
+In submitting a manuscript to the Journal of Language and Literacy Education (JoLLE), you agree to the following terms of publication, which must be acknowledged via email: